-Healing tiny hands and hearts for nearly a century, McLeod Children's Hospital provides the highest level of pediatric care and technology available in the region.
+McLeod Children's Hospital provides the highest level of pediatric care and technology available from the Midlands to the Coast in the areas of critical care, cardiology, endocrinology, general surgery, neurology, neurosurgery, orthopedic surgery, and urology.

 To make a difference to children in your community, click here.